skeswa/denim/README.md

 ### Compatibility

-For Esper to be useful, in needs to be able to interop with most of the major languages with an established industrial presence.
-Esper is being developed with the following transpilation targets in mind:
+For Denim to be useful, in needs to be able to interop with most of the major languages with an established industrial presence.
+Denim is being developed with the following transpilation targets in mind:

 - [Dart](https://dart.dev/) for Flutter
 - [Go](https://go.dev/) for Cloud and CLI
-- [Java](https://www.java.com/) for Android and Enterprise
+- [Kotlin](https://kotlinlang.org/) for Android and Enterprise Java compatibility
 - [Python](https://www.python.org/) for Data Science
 - [Swift](https://www.swift.org/) for Apple's ecosystem
 - [TypeScript](https://www.typescriptlang.org/) for Web